 Side Note: Put aside all questions regarding the truth or not of the vast diversity of beliefs.
-This is simply about the things that people believe, or to be more precise, the numbers ion those that do not believe.
+This is simply about the things that people believe, or to be more precise, the number of those that do not believe.

 Two psychologists named Will Gervais and Maxine Najle from the University of Kentucky have been pondering over issues within such numbers and have also been attempting to work out how to overcome them.

 The issue is this, non-belief is heavily stigmatised.
-People, for social and cultural reasons, would often hear a question such as “Do you believe in God?” and interpret it as follows “Yes, I’m a good person”.
+People, for social and cultural reasons, would often hear a question such as “Do you believe in God?” and interpret it.
+When they answer “Yes”, what they are actually doing is declaring “Yes, I’m a good person”.